VadimGouskov/pretty-grid/docs/api.md

 ## set() ⇒ <code>void</code>
 Replaces all the current points on the grid
-warning: sets a reference to the provided points.
-Changes in made by this grid object to the points will be reflected in the provided points array.
+<b> warning: sets a reference to the provided points.
+Changes in made by this grid object to the points will be reflected in the provided points array. </b>

 **Kind**: global function
 <a name="getPoint"></a>